surifirstpin/biplus_documentation/docs/Dashboard.md

    -   **Lookup Type**  refers to item or query type.
    -   **Test Lookup**  to test the lookup.
    -   **Multiple Selections**  refers to selection of list of multiple data.
-    -   **Referred** The changes made on single lookup will be reflected on all the following reports based on the reffered data.
+    -   **Referred** The changes made on single lookup will be reflected on all the following reports based on the refereed data.
   >  For Example if we want to refer to country A then all states falling under that country will be updated based on the selection made.

   ## Report Listeners